leap-stc/leap-stc.github.io/docs/data/data_locations.md

 \- You need to move data from your Jupyter-Hub home directory to more persistent storage.
 \- You data does not fit into the Zarr model.

-If you believe OSN better fits your data use case, please contact the data-and-compute team on slack.
-Then follow the instructions on OSN Ingestion # TODO LINK INSTRUCTIONS.
+To migrate data to OSN, please contact the data-and-compute team on slack.
+They will contact the OSN pod admin and share bucket credentials for the `'leap-pangeo-inbox'` bucket.
+More details are provided under [authentication](../technical-reference/authentication.md).

+# Private Storage - HPC or External Filesystems

+There are scenarios in which it probably does not make sense to migrate your data into the cloud!

+- If you have a powerful HPC system that produces extremely large volumes (petabytes) of data for processing, the LEAP infrastructure is currently not equipped to handle this.